Sally Lewis • Cambridge Piano teacher

 édouard manet, woman writing

-I have no shortage of ideas for The Blog I Do Not Write, and a few drafts.
+I have no shortage of ideas for The Blog I Do Not Write, and several drafts.

-I’m currently not writing about the Granny Archive: my grandmother’s huge collection of sheet music that she bound and catalogued over the course of half a century, starting with her first wedding anniversary present in 1926 (Volume 1 of 3 of the Beethoven sonatas).
-I’m not writing about the personal significance of the key of B-flat major, or about my discovery of a hidden story of the Durham miners’ strike of the 1890s embedded in a piece in a piece of music written the 1980s.
-Nor am I writing about the use of the ‘pivot’ when changing key in music and its equivalent in children’s literature (and in database programming); about Schumann and Adele (there is a connection!); or about concert manners, the gift that (Uncle) Tommy Fielden gave my grandparents, RSI and the brutality of perfection, how I teach the Circle of Fifths to very young children – “Dad, come and see!
-It’s like a giant mirror reflecting back on itself!” – and more.
+I’m currently not writing about the Granny Archive, a vast collection of sheet music that my grandmother collected, bound, catalogued, played and taught over the course of half a century.
+It began with Volume 1 of the Beethoven Sonatas, her first wedding anniversary present in 1926.
+I’m not writing about the very personal significance to me of the key of B-flat major, or about my discovery of a hidden story of the Durham miners’ strike in the 1890s embedded in a piece of music written the 1980s.
+Nor am I writing about the use of the ‘pivot’ when changing key in music and its equivalent in children’s literature; about Schumann and Adele (there is a connection!); or about concert manners; the gift that (Uncle) Tommy Fielden gave my grandparents; RSI and the brutality of perfection; or how I teach the Circle of Fifths to very young children, inspired by one of Milan Kundera’s breaks in the fourth wall in The Book of Laughter and Forgetting.
 But I hope to do so.

 • Home/